Good Employer

 The identification and development of talent and succession planning enables the Group to offer employees more opportunities for further development.
 The development programs cover all employment groups and include everyone from talented junior staff to experienced executives.

-Numerous courses on methodologies, foreign languages, and specialist topics are offered as part of these programs, and are designed to help employees quickly and efficiently adapt to new requirements.
-Linde MH is also preparing to roll out Workday’s new training functionalities.
-The online tool will give all employees access to courses, videos, and files, as well as their own learning history, and will allow them to suggest new topics.
+Numerous courses on methodologies, soft skills, foreign languages, and specialist topics are offered as part of these programs, and are designed to help employees quickly and efficiently adapt to new requirements.
+Workday also rolled out further training functionalities with LinkedIn on May 6, 2024.
+This provides Linde MH employees with thousands of individual training opportunities.
+The online tool gives almost all employees access to courses, videos, and files as well as their own learning history.
+They are also able to suggest new topics.
+LinkedIn Learning sets the standard in online learning and offers an extensive digital library with countless courses in technical, business, software, and creative fields.

 Diversity

 Diversity, equality, and inclusion are an integral part of HR work at Linde MH.
 Everyone deserves the same opportunities to realize their potential and grow professionally.
-It is important to respect the dignity of all people and to value employees regardless of gender, ethnic or religious affiliation, age, cultural background, or other characteristics.
+It is important to respect the dignity of all people and to value employees regardless of gender, sexuality, ethnic or religious affiliation, age, cultural background, or other characteristics.
 Rules and guidelines have therefore been established that make it clear that discrimination, bullying, and harassment have no place in the company.
 Misconduct is always sanctioned, like any other violation of the KION Group Code of Compliance.
+This approach is in step with the values of “courage,” “integrity,” and “collaboration,” which are crucial to ethical action in the entire company group.

 Anyone who experiences or observes discrimination, bullying, or harassment is encouraged to contact the Linde MH Compliance Committee.
 This independent body receives and investigates reports and provides support and assistance to anyone affected.
 Its main aim is to create a “speak-up culture” for all employees, leaving no room for discrimination.
 All employees are encouraged to report incidents and stand up for each other.

-The Compliance Committee supports and advises the employee concerned throughout the processing/investigation of the report as well as after this process has been completed (e.g., by arranging psychological support).
+The Compliance Committee supports and advises employees concerned throughout the processing and investigation of the report as well as after this process has been completed (for example, by arranging psychological support).
 The committee maintains regular communication with the HR department throughout the process.
 It recommends disciplinary measures where necessary and coordinates communication and any training measures.
 This topic is also addressed during annual mandatory compliance training on respect in the workplace and measures combating discrimination and harassment.

 0 0 0